If you're a low-income filer, you might be entitled to various tax credits and deductions for which other taxpayers don't qualify.

 Earned income tax credit

 The earned income tax credit (EITC) is available exclusively for lower- and middle-income taxpayers.
-Unlike some other credits, the EITC is refundable, meaning you still receive it even if it's more than you owe.
+Unlike some other credits, the EITC is refundable, meaning you still receive it even if it's more than your tax.

 For example, if you owe $200 in taxes but qualify for a $1,000 EITC, you'll actually receive $800 as a tax refund.
-Generally, you need one or more qualifying children to receive the credit, although it's possible to get the credit as an individual.
+It is easiest to obtain the credit with one or more qualifying children, although it's possible to get the credit as an individual.

 For 2017, you must have an AGI below the following levels to qualify for the EITC: